pjbriggs/galaxy-admin-utils/README.markdown

  * _backup_database.sh_: dump SQL database and rsync data files for a local Galaxy instance

-   Usage: `backup_database.sh [--dry-run] GALAXY_DIR`
+   Usage: `backup_database.sh [--dry-run] GALAXY_DIR [ BACKUP_DIR ]`

-   Dumps the SQL contents of the Galaxy distribution in `GALAXY_DIR` into the current working directory, and also makes (or updates) an rsync copy of the database/files directory.
+   Reads information from universe_wsgi.ini file in GALAXY_DIR and generates a dump of the SQL database, plus a "mirroring" rsync of the database files directory.

+   Creates the following directory structure under BACKUP_DIR:

+    logs/    Logs from rsyncing the files
+    files/   Mirror of Galaxy's database/files directory
+    sql/     Timestamped SQL dumps from Galaxy's database

+   If `BACKUP_DIR` is not specified then it defaults to the current working directory.

+   If `--dry-run` is specified then the directory structure is created and the SQL dump and rsync commands are constructed but not executed.

  * _backup_galaxy.sh_: rsync a subset of the code base for a local Galaxy instance